BILGI-IE-423/ie423-2024-2025-termproject-algorhythm/README.md

 ## 1.Scope of the Project

 This project aims to measure whether it can accurately predict the emotional states conveyed by songs using multidimensional features.
 In addition to the Spotify dataset, album cover images and lyrics were used.
-The main goal of the project is to measure whether we can predict the emotion conveyed by a song by holistically analyzing audio-based (valence and energy), visual (album cover) and textual (lyrics) features using machine learning techniques.
+The main goal of the project is to measure whether we can predict the emotion conveyed by a song by holistically analyzing audio-based , visual (album cover) and textual (lyrics) features using machine learning techniques.
 The project is based on the two-dimensional energy-valence matrix, which is widely used in psychology models such as Thayer's Mood Model to describe emotions.
 Songs are divided into emotional clusters such as energetic, sad, calm, stressed.
 The main focuses of the project are:

 -Performing textual analysis (NLP) on lyrics to identify emotional expressions and integrate them into the model,
 -Using visual processing techniques to analyze album cover features and use them for emotion prediction,